To configure work order types, you must have the following role:

 - Select the Alma user that you want to add.
 Select Add Operator.
 Repeat for each operator that you want to add.

 The specified operators receives the Work Order Operator role for the department.
 If no operators are specified at this time, they can be assigned the role in User Management (see Managing User Roles).

-- Click Save.
+- Select Save.
 The department is added to the Department List.

-Departments that are managed by a circulation desk are indicated by the check markslider in the Managed by Circulation Desk column.
+Departments that are managed by a circulation desk are indicated by the slider in the Managed by Circulation Desk column.
 For details on defining a circulation desk as a department, see Adding a Circulation Desk.